 Remark: Make sure that fields into which you will be secreting chemicals exist.
 They are usually fields defined in PDE solvers.
-When using secretion plugin you do not need to specify SecretionData section for the PDE solvers Then we pick a cell and using field secretor we simulate secretion of chemical ATTR by a cell:
+When using secretion plugin you do not need to specify SecretionData section for the PDE solvers attrSecretor.secreteInsideCell(cell,300)

+Then we pick a cell and using field secretor we simulate secretion of chemical ATTR by a cell: